-- 8.3.1.
-The maximum width of any bodywork forward of the centre line of the front wheels is 600mm, the minimum height of bodywork at the centre line of the front wheels is 600mm, no bodywork must protrude more than 300mm forward of the tyre on the front wheel. - 8.3.2.
-The maximum overall length is 3400 mm, - 8.3.3.
+- 4.52.1.
+The maximum width of any bodywork forward of the centre line of the front wheels is 600mm, the minimum height of bodywork at the centre line of the front wheels is 600mm, no bodywork must protrude more than 300mm forward of the tyre on the front wheel. - 4.52.2.
+The maximum overall length is 3400 mm, - 4.52.3.
 The maximum permitted wheel track front and rear is 1700mm measured at the outside edge of the tyre including the bulge made where the tyre contacts the ground.
 The cockpit width must be 1067mm +-5mm

-8.4.
+4.53.
 Bodywork

-- 8.4.1.
-Kevlar, carbon fibre and titanium materials are not permitted. - 8.4.2.
-Nosecone may only extend to the bottom of the chassis, a lower nosecone intake scoop is allowed but may not protrude below the bottom of the chassis. - 8.4.3.
+- 4.53.1.
+Kevlar, carbon fibre and titanium materials are not permitted. - 4.53.2.
+Nosecone may only extend to the bottom of the chassis,a lower nosecone intake scoop is allowed but may not protrude below the bottom of the chassis. - 4.53.3.
 All wheels must be covered.
 Cycle Fenders are permitted on the front wheels.
-Front wheel arches/fenders must not protrude further forward than the front tyre and must cover the full width of the tyre tread and at least 30% of the tyre Circumference, no vents, louvres or similar holes are permitted in wheel arches. - 8.4.4.
+Front wheel arches/fenders must not protrude further forward than the front tyre and must cover the full width of the tyre tread and at least 30% of the tyre Circumference, no vents, louvres or similar holes are permitted in wheel arches. - 4.53.4.
 The engine and transmission must be fully enclosed by the standard bodywork, exhaust system may protrude through the bodywork without the need for any cover but must be a reasonably close fit.
 Air filters or any part of the induction system must not protrude outside of the bodywork.
-One bonnet scoop allowed and supplied by a race committee approved supplier.
-This duct should match the colour of the bonnet.
-No other intakes, scoops, ducts or holes are allowed in any part of the bodywork or equivalent. - 8.4.5.
+One bonnet scoop allowed and supplied by a race committee approved supplier..
+No other intakes, scoops, ducts or holes are allowed in any part of the bodywork other than is standard with the commercially available Locost book bodywork or equivalent.
+Where bonnets is fitted that do not have the bulge to clear oil filter caps, the standard intake scoop may be fitted in reverse direction to allow for clearance of the oil filler and cam cover assembly. - 4.53.5.
+One or two bonnet vents or sets of louvres allowed with a maximum area of 600 sq cm on the rearward part of the bonnet and supplied by a race committee approved supplier.
+The vents of louvres should be placed to only allow air to exit, and not in any way feed air into the induction system.
+Where a vent is a plain cutout on the bonnet, mesh should be fitted. - 4.53.6.
 The construction of the transmission tunnel must be sufficient to restrain a broken prop shaft, indicated towing points must be provided front and rear.

-8.5.
+4.54.
 Interior

-- 8.5.1.
+- 4.54.1.
 The vehicle must have 2 standard size seats.
 Only a fire extinguisher, battery, ballast and any roll bar bracing may impinge upon passenger space.
 No loose carpets or other items may be present in the vehicle.
-The passenger area must remain open at all times, covers of any description are not allowed. - 8.5.2.
+The passenger area must remain open at all times, covers of any description are not allowed. - 4.54.2.
 The fuel tank may be moved to the passenger compartment behind the passenger seat providing all other safety requirements for such a move is met.
 In this case a cover is mandatory but only covering the tank.
 Passenger seat can be moved forward by as much as 130mm to accommodate this.
 It is recommended that the passenger seat be adequately supported to avoid placing pressure on the fuel tank.

-8.6.
+4.55.
 Minimum weight